 Crater Discovery

-In the late 1970s, geologist Walter Alvarez and his father, Nobel Prize-winning scientist Luis Walter Alvarez, found the thin layer of Iridium clay deposited around the world and put forth their theory that the Cretaceous–Paleogene extinction was caused by an impact event, But the crater was discovered by Antonio Camargo and Glen Penfield, geophysicists who had been looking for petroleum in the Yucatán Peninsula during the late 1970s. they had obtained onshore gravity data from the 1940s.
-When the gravity maps and magnetic anomalies were compared, Penfield described a shallow "bullseye", 180 km (110 mi) in diameter, they presented their results at the 1981 Society of Exploration Geophysicists conference, Penfield was initially unable to obtain evidence that the geological feature was a crater and gave up his search.
+In the late 1970s, geologist Walter Alvarez and his father, Nobel Prize-winning scientist Luis Walter Alvarez found the thin layer of Iridium clay deposited around the world and put forth their theory that the Cretaceous–Paleogene extinction was caused by an impact event, But the crater was discovered by Antonio Camargo and Glen Penfield, geophysicists who had been looking for petroleum in the Yucatán Peninsula during the late 1970s.
+They had obtained onshore gravity data from the 1940s and when the gravity maps and magnetic anomalies were compared, Penfield described a shallow "bullseye", 180 km (110 mi) in diameter, they presented their results at the 1981 Society of Exploration Geophysicists conference, Penfield was initially unable to obtain evidence that the geological feature was a crater and gave up his search.
 Later, through contact with Alan R. Hildebrand in 1990, Penfield obtained more samples that suggested it was an impact feature.
-Evidence for the crater's impact origin includes a gravity anomaly, shocked quartz, tektite sphererials, an iridium layer and tsunami sand wave bed deposits, Hildebrand had found all these pointers in relation to the KT impact at Chicxulub.
+Evidence for the crater's impact origin includes a gravity anomaly, shocked quartz, tektite spherules, an iridium layer and tsunami sand wave bed deposits, Hildebrand had found all these pointers in relation to the KT impact at Chicxulub.

 Gravity